Jrge-V/Comp467Proj3/README.md

 <br><br>~~
 ~~5.
 New argparse --output parameter for XLS with flag from (2) should export same CSV export, but in XLS with new column from files found from (3) and export their timecode ranges as well
 <br><br>~~
-6. Create Thumbnail (96x74) from each entry in (2), but middle most frame or closest to.
-Add to XLS file to it's corresponding range in new column
+~~6.
+Create Thumbnail (96x74) from each entry in (2), but middle most frame or closest to.
+Add to XLS file to it's corresponding range in new column~~

+`python main.py --files Baselight_THolland_20230327.txt Flame_DFlowers_20230327.txt --xytech Xytech_20230327.txt --output xls  --process .\twitch_nft_demo.mp4
+`